 With all of the highly specific IRS regulations and details involved for filers each year, tax preparation is its own area of expertise.
 Tax preparation software helps demystify the process, but only if you can find the best online tax service.
-We know you don’t have the time to explore every option every year, so we’ve done some of the work to help you identify the best online tax filing service for 2019.
-This quick guide explores the pros and cons of some of the most widely used tax help software platforms, so you don’t need to spend hours reading tax program reviews to determine the best tax software for you.
+We know you don’t have the time to explore every option every year, so we’ve done some of the work to help you identify the best online tax filing service.
+This quick guide explores the pros and cons of some of the most widely used tax software platforms, so you don’t need to spend hours reading tax program reviews to determine the best tax software for you.

 Powered by Intuit, TurboTax is an industry giant that’s regularly recognized as the best professional tax preparation software available.
-TurboTax offers one of the most comprehensive software packages around.
+TurboTax offers one of the most comprehensive tax software packages around.
 It is not a discount service, though.
-Its range of features and its meticulous yet easy-to-use interface contribute to its standing as offering the best online tax filing for 2019.
+Its range of features and its meticulous yet easy-to-use interface contribute to its standing as offering the best online tax filing.

-Federal Free Edition — Free — This plan is perfect for anyone with a very simple return.
+Federal Free Edition — Free — This tax software plan is perfect for anyone with a very simple return.
 It offers both federal and state filing at no cost, but it doesn’t support all (or even most) schedules.
 It does include W-2 importing, Earned Income Tax Credit support, help with Affordable Care Act forms, credit and deduction checks, and access to forums to ask questions.
 It also offers the SmartLook chat feature, which you can use to discuss your return with an expert.

 PLUS — $30 for federal — If you’d like to use the PLUS plan, simply start filling out a free form and accept the upgrade offer.
 It includes all the features offered for a free federal return, such as credit and deduction checks, and some convenient upgrades.
 Get automatic transfers for previously filed returns, import information from another tax service, get more information about tax filing with the ExplainWhy feature, enjoy cloud storage to keep your attached documents in one place and get continued access to your return through October.